 What happens if I run out of data halfway through my trip?

-Is my phone compatible with eSIM?
+Is my mobile compatible with eSIM?

 Conclusion